Please note: a valid prescription is required for all prescription medication.

 Side Effects and Safety

-- Upper respiratory symptoms such as runny nose, cough, or sore throat
+- Upper respiratory tract symptoms: runny nose, sore throat

 Drug Interactions and Cautions